 Explain the rules of the game:

-Participants are divided into groups, which are called "home";
+Participants are divided into groups called “home”;

 Participants work in “home” groups, jointly solving the task assigned to the group;